 In Mercateam you can create your job cards in a few clicks and attach them to your employees.
 When you create your job cards, our artificial intelligence allows you to pre-fill them based on their title alone.
 Our system analyzes the environment of your platform to automatically write content that is consistent with your activities.
 Mercateam will also link the technical skills and authorizations of your existing library to your job descriptions, as well as the standard skills of the ESCO repository, to help you find bridges between your different jobs.

-Once your job descriptions have been written, you will have to move on to the rating stage.
-To do this, you will have to rely on the UIMM rating system, which defines 10 rating levels based on 6 criteria.
+Once you've drawn up your job descriptions, you'll need to quote them for the new UIMM job classification.
+To do this, you'll need to draw on the UIMM's grading reference system, which defines 10 grading levels based on 6 criteria.

 Each line of your records must be designed with this rating in mind, in order to justify the correct classification of your jobs.
 This exercise is essential because it will allow you to justify the job rating for each of your employees during the 5th and last step.